Yes, you read that correctly. The original tone for Riverdale was very different, and it was going to be a movie.

 “It just got crazy.
 There were, like, time portals.
 At one point one of my bosses said, ‘What about Louis C.K. for Archie?’”

 I almost choked on my coffee.
 If Louis C.K. was in the mix to play Archie in a Riverdale movie, what on earth did this movie look like?
 It sounds as though it was almost a sci-fi indie in which the main character drones on about his dreary personal life and occasionally makes extremely crude jokes.

 “I called [Archie comics chief creative officer] Roberto and said, ‘Don’t close the deal.
 Run away.’
 Soon after I left [to run Berlanti Productions], one of the first calls was to Roberto to say, ‘Why don’t we do this as a TV show?’”

 Thank you, Sarah Schecter.
 Thank you for making this call.
 Riverdale might have some questionable wild plotlines, but the Archie comic showrunners clearly knew it would work better as a teen television drama.
-I mean, maybe Louis C.K. could guest star as Archie’s monotone uncle?
+Not to mention that Louis C.K. is a known sexual predator so they really dodged a bullet there.